-NXT Intelligent Brick
+EV3 Intelligent Brick

-The NXT brick is the brains of your robot-inside the NXT brick is a microcomputer.
-Figure 1-10 shows the standard NXT brick, which is an intelligent, computer-controlled LEGO brick that brings your robot to life.
+TheEV3 brick is the brains of your robot.
+The EV3 brick has a microcomputer inside it.
+Figure 1-7 shows the standard EV3 brick, which is an intelligent, computer-controlled LEGO brick that brings your robot to life.
 This is where all your sensors and motors will connect, where your programs will live, and where all the thinking will be done.

-Figure 1-10.
-NXT intelligent brick
+Figure 1-7.
+EV3 intelligent brick

-Like most computers, the NXT brick does only what you tell it to do.
+Like most computers, the EV3 brick does only what you tell it to do.
 It will not make assumptions or guess at what you want it to do.
-Many times, I have heard students try to blame the robot for misbehaving or doing the wrong thing, but after a bit of research, they always find that the problems is with their program and that the NXT brick is doing exactly what they told it to do.
+Many times, I have heard students try to blame the robot for misbehaving or doing the wrong thing, but after a bit of research, they always find that the problem is with their program and that the EV3 brick is doing exactly what they told it to do.

-Even though the NXT brick is basically a toy, the computer processing power of this little computer is more powerful that the computers used on the Apollo 11 moon mission.
-Here is a quick break down of the NXT brick processor; you don't need to learn this level of detail, but it's interesting to know:
+Even though the EV3 brick is basically a toy, the computer processing power of this little computer is more powerful that the computers used on the Apollo 11 moon mission.
+Here is a quick break down of the EV3 brick processor; you don't need to learn this level of detail, but it's interesting to know: